Disease & Vaccine Information

 In 2015, the FDA removed pregnancy categories and replaced it with a Pregnancy and Lactation Labeling Rule.
 This rule affects all influenza vaccine products submitted after June 30, 2015.
 As new language is phased in, information on risks associated with vaccinating while pregnant will appear in 8.1 of each vaccine’s product insert under Risk Summary.
 NVIC encourages pregnant women to read this information carefully prior to receiving influenza vaccine or any other vaccine.

-Below are links to the U.S. Food & Drug Administration’s (FDA) website for the most current legally-required licensing information published in manufacturer product package inserts for influenza vaccines available in the U.S. It is important to understand and read this information carefully prior to receiving a vaccine.
+Below are links to the U.S. Food & Drug Administration’s (FDA) website for the most current legally-required licensing information published in manufacturer package inserts for influenza vaccines available in the U.S. It is important to understand and read this information carefully prior to receiving a vaccine.
 Vaccine product package inserts contain important information about ingredients, contraindications, precautions, reported adverse reactions, safety and effectiveness data from pre-licensure clinical trials, use recommendations and more.

-Quadrivalent Vaccines - Nasal
+Trivalent Vaccines - Nasal

-Quadrivalent Vaccines – Injected
+Trivalent Vaccines – Injected

 Opens in new tab, window